ts-docs/ts-docs/docsPages/Guides/DocTests.md

 assert.equal(val, "foo", "Value must be equal to 'foo'");
 ```

+## Suites

+Documentation tests are grouped into **suites**.
+All documentation tests which belong to a single class are put in the same suite, and all functions inside a module are put in the same suite.
+Each suite runs on a different thread.

 ## Imports

-By default, the class / function that the test is for is automatically imported as well.
+By default, the class / function that the test is for is automatically imported.
 If you need anything else in the test, you can import it.
+If the item being tested is export via `export default`, then you need to import it as well.

 |> If you want to import something, you **must** use the `import` syntax.
 Using `require` won't work.